Tony Martin (British singer): Black Sabbath, The Eternal Idol, Headless Cross and Tyr (1987–90)

 Black Sabbath released Headless Cross in April 1989, and this album was again ignored by contemporary reviewers.
 Eventually, AllMusic would give the album four stars, calling Headless Cross "the finest non-Ozzy or Dio Black Sabbath album".
 Anchored by the number 62 charting single "Headless Cross", the album reached number 31 on the UK charts, and number 115 in the US.
 Queen guitarist Brian May, a good friend of Iommi's, played a guest solo on the song "When Death Calls".
-Black Sabbath were told by Gloria Butler that Geezer was going to join the band again.
+Black Sabbath was told by Gloria Butler that Geezer was going to join the band again.
 The band waited until April 1989 for Butler, but Geezer instead went and joined Ozzy Osbourne's band.
 Following the album's release, the band added touring bassist Neil Murray, formerly of Whitesnake, Gary Moore's backing band, and Vow Wow.

-The ill-fated Headless Cross U.S. tour began in May 1989 with openers Kingdom Come and Silent Rage, but because of poor ticket sales, the tour was cancelled after just eight shows.
+The ill-fated Headless Cross U.S. tour began in May 1989 with openers Kingdom Come and Silent Rage, but because of poor ticket sales, the tour was cancelled after just eight shows in the US and two in Canada.
 The European leg of the tour began in September, where the band were enjoying chart success.
-After a string of Japanese shows, the band embarked on a 23 date Russian tour with Girlschool.
-Black Sabbath was one of the first bands to tour Russia, after Mikhail Gorbachev opened the country to western acts for the first time in 1989.
+After a string of Japanese shows, the band embarked on a 24 date Russian tour with Girlschool.
+Black Sabbath was one of the first bands to tour the USSR, after Mikhail Gorbachev opened the country to western acts for the first time in 1989.

 Tony Martin returned to the studio with Black Sabbath in February 1990 to record Tyr, the follow-up to Headless Cross.
 While not technically a concept album, some of the album's lyrical themes are loosely based on Norse mythology.
 Tyr was released on 6 August 1990, and reached number 24 on the UK albums chart, but was the first Black Sabbath release not to break the Billboard 200 in the US.
 The album would receive mixed internet-era reviews, with AllMusic noting that the band "mix myth with metal in a crushing display of musical synthesis", while Blender gave the album just one star, claiming that "Iommi continues to besmirch the Sabbath name with this unremarkable collection".

 The band toured in support of Tyr with Circus of Power in Europe, but the final seven UK dates were cancelled because of poor ticket sales.
 For the first time in their career, the band's touring cycle did not include US dates.
-The tour had a few surprises, that being that Ian Gillan, Geezer Butler, & Brian May made appearances during a few of the shows.
+The tour had a few surprises, that being that Ian Gillan, Geezer Butler, and Brian May made appearances during a few of the shows.

 Butler officially rejoined the band after the end of the Tyr tour ahead of the Dehumanizer (1992) album with the intention of putting something back together with Tony Iommi and Cozy Powell.
 In an interview with Geezer Butler and Tony Iommi in Kerrang in mid-1991 they talked about having to "get rid of" Tony Martin.
 This effectively ended Martin's first spell with the band.